 How does spinal decompression work?

 Spinal decompression therapy in conjunction with additional treatments effectively relieves the pain and disability resulting from disc injury and degeneration, by repairing damaged discs and reversing dystrophic changes in nerves.
-Our spinal decompression specialists in San Antonio, Austin, and Cedar Park, TX address the functional and mechanical aspects of discogenic pain and disease through non-surgical decompression of lumbar intervertebral discs.
+Our spinal decompression specialists in San Antonio, Austin, and Round Rock, TX address the functional and mechanical aspects of discogenic pain and disease through non-surgical decompression of lumbar intervertebral discs.
 Studies verify the significant reduction of intradiscal pressures into the negative range, which results in the non-surgical decompression of the disc and nerve root.
 Conventional traction has never demonstrated a reduction of intradiscal pressure to negative ranges; on the contrary – many traction devices increased intradiscal pressure, most likely due to reflex muscle spasm.
 The spinal decompression table is designed to apply distraction tension to the patient’s lumbar spine without eliciting reflex paravertebral muscle contractions.
 By significantly reducing intradiscal pressure, spinal decompression promotes retraction of the herniation into the disc and facilitates the influx of oxygen, proline, and other substrates.

 What conditions are helped with spinal decompression therapy?

 Non-surgical spinal decompression is an effective treatment for:

 - Post-surgical patients